Leverage Visual Marketing To Scale Your Inbound Lead Flow Today

 According to iMPACT, 55% of B2B companies’ annual budgets are directed toward content creation.
 A major cause of this devotion to inbound marketing is due to the fact that inbound leads cost less than outbound leads.
 In fact, they cost 61% less.
 And when compared to traditional marketing methods, inbound marketing results in three times more leads per dollar spent.
-If these statistics aren’t enough to make you jump on the inbound marketing bandwagon, then take a look at this one — brands that publish at least 15 postings on their blogs each month tend to convert more than 1,000 leads.
+If these statistics aren’t enough to make you realize that inbound marketing costs are money well spent, then take a look at this one — brands that publish at least 15 postings on their blogs each month tend to convert more than 1,000 leads.

 You need an inbound marketing campaign, but what is it going to cost?